benelan/arcgis-esm-samples/nuxtjs-arcgis-core/README.md

-# ArcGIS API for JavaScript with create-nuxt-app
+# ArcGIS Core with NuxtJS

 ## Rendering a Map

-The JS API can not render a map on the server, since it does not have access to the DOM.
+The ArcGIS Maps SDK for JavaScript can not render a map on the server, since it does not have access to the DOM.
 Therefore, you need to disable SSR for the map component.
 You can do this using Vue's [client only component](https://nuxtjs.org/docs/2.x/features/nuxt-components#the-client-only-component).

 ```jsx
 <client-only>